TORENTYS/remove_watermark.bat/README.md

 # remove_watermark.bat
-Hiiiiiiiiiii this .bat file can delete the annoying "activate Windows" message
+Hiiiii this .bat file can delete the annoying "activate Windows" message **open only in administrator mode**